JasonLocklin/Dissertation/Prisms/Discussion.md

-being spatial in nature, is designed to test for the  more ventrally-oriented working memory deficits, and relies on stimuli in central and right space, rather than left space, where spatial attention defects occur.
+being spatial in nature, is designed to test for the  more ventrally-oriented working memory deficits, and relies on stimuli in central and right space, rather than left space, where spatial attention defects predominate.
 The locations of the targets need to not only be perceived, but recalled again after a delay, and that delay putatively causes the task to rely heavily on ventral, working memory systems [tk].
 When the patients performed the spatial working memory task after prism adaptation, they did show statistically significant improvement as a group, but that improvement, for the most part, would not be considered clinically significant.
-That is to say that the change left all four neglecting patients with large deficits relative to typical control performance, with three of those four performing far outside of what would be expected to be observed in that control population.
+That is to say that the change left all four neglecting patients with large deficits relative to typical control performance, with three of those four performing well outside of what would be expected to be observed in the control population.

 [TE also not improved] Like the spatial working memory results, neglect patients displayed severe deficits on the temporal estimation task.
-While responses did seem to be influenced by the actual trial duration, the five patients who showed clinical signs of neglect massively underestimated the durations both before and after prisms.
+While responses did seem to be influenced by the actual trial duration (i.e., larger estimates made for longer interval durations), the five patients who showed clinical signs of neglect massively underestimated the durations both before and after prisms.
 In this case, it appears prisms had no measurable effect on the deficit.